-By Choosing "Auto" the system BIOS will detect the system resource and automatically assign the relative IRQ and DMA channel for each peripheral.
+By Choosing "Auto" the system BIOS will detect the system resources and automatically assign the relative IRQ and DMA channel for each peripheral.
 By Choosing "Manual" (default), the user will need to assign IRQ & DMA for add-on cards.
-Be sure that there are no IRQ/DMA and I/O ports conflict.
+Be sure that there are no IRQ/DMA and I/O port conflicts.